Imagens das páginas

 71

 Tyb.
 Boy, this shall not excuse the injuries That thou hast done me; therefore turn and draw.
 Rom.
-I do protest, I never injured thee, But love thee better than thou canst devise, Till thou shalt know the reason of my love: And so, good Capulet,-which name I tender As dearly as my own,-be satisfied.
+I do protest, I never injured thee, But love thee better than thou canst devise, Till thou shalt know the reason of my_love: And so, good Capulet,-which name I tender As dearly as my own,-be satisfied.

 79

 Mer.
-O calm, dishonourable, vile submission!
-Alla stoccata carries it away.
-[Draws.
-Tybalt, you rat-catcher, will you walk?
-Tyb.
-What wouldst thou have with me?
-Mer.
 Good king of cats, nothing but one of your nine lives; that I mean to make bold withal, and, as you shall use me hereafter, dry-beat the rest of the eight.
 Will you pluck your sword out of his pilcher by the ears? make haste, lest mine be about your ears ere it be out.

-Tyb.
-I am for you.
-Rom.
-Gentle Mercutio, put thy rapier up.
+[Tybalt under Romeo's arm stabs Mercutio, and flies with his followers.
+Mer.
+I am hurt.
+A plague o' both your houses!
+I am sped.
+Is he gone, and hath nothing?
+Ben.
+What, art thou hurt?
+Mer.
+Ay, ay, a scratch, a scratch; marry, 'tis enough.
 Where is my page?
 Go, villain, fetch a surgeon.
 [Exit Page.
 Rom.
 Courage, man; the hurt cannot be much.
 Mer.
-No, 'tis not so deep as a well, nor so wide as a church-door; but 'tis enough, 'twill serve; ask for me to-morrow, and you shall find me a grave man.
+No, 'tis not so deep as a well, nor so wide as a church-door; but 'tis enough, 'twill serve: ask for me to-morrow, and you shall find me a grave man.
 I am peppered, I warrant, for this world.
-A plague o' both your houses!
+A plague o both your houses!
 'Zounds, a dog, a rat, a mouse, a cat, to scratch a man to death! a braggart, a rogue, a villain, that fights by the book of arithmetic!
 Why the devil came you between us?
 I was hurt under your arm.

 Kom.
 I thought all for the best.